cbochs/portal.nvim/README.md

     query = { "modified", "different", "valid" },

     ---An ordered list of keys that will be used for labelling available jumps.
-    ---Labels will be applied in same order as `query`
+    ---Labels will be applied in same order as `query`.
     ---@type string[]
     labels = { "j", "k", "h", "l" },

     ---Keys used for exiting portal selection.
 To disable a key, set its value
-    ---to `nil` or `false`
+    ---to `nil` or `false`.
     ---@type table<string, boolean | nil>
     escape = {
         ["<esc>"] = true,
     },

-    ---Keycodes used internally for jumping forward and backward.
-These are
+    ---Keycodes used for jumping forward and backward.
+These are not overrides
-    ---not overrides of the current keymaps, but instead will be used
-    ---internally when a jump is selected.
+    ---of the current keymaps, but instead will be used internally when a jump
+    ---is selected.
     backward = "<c-o>",
     forward = "<c-i>",

-    ---
-    deprecations = true,

-    ---
-    integrations = {
-        grapple = false,
-    },

     portal = {
         title = {